 The Rhode Island State Labor Relations Act supplements the NLRA.
-The Act recognizes the necessity of workers to have freedom of association, liberty of contract, and bargaining power equal to that of their employers.
-As such, the Act extends certain rights to workers not covered by federal law .
-This Act covers all employers, but it excludes agricultural and domestic employees, workers employed only for the duration of a labor dispute, individuals working for a parent or spouse, and individuals covered by the NLRA.
-The Act also regulates union recognition, unfair labor practices, collective bargaining, and strikes (RI Gen. Laws Sec.
-28-7-1et seq.).
+The Act recognizes the economic necessity of workers to have freedom of association, liberty of contract, and bargaining power equal to that of their employers.
+All employers are covered, but the Act excludes agricultural and domestic employees, workers employed only for the duration of a labor dispute, individuals working for a parent or spouse, and individuals covered by the NLRA.
+The Act regulates union recognition, unfair labor practices, collective bargaining, and strikes (RI Gen. Laws Sec.
+28-7-1 et seq.).

 The Act preserves the right to strike.